phbraga/ss-som/README.md

   ```
   -i: this flag is used to get the path to the file containing all the paths to the datasets to be used.

-  -r: this flag is used to get the path of the folder with the test files
+  -t: this flag is used to get the path of the folder with the test files

   -r: this flag is used to get the path to the results folder